monicahq/monica/README.md

 This project is for people who want to document their lives and those who have difficulty remembering details about the lives of people they care about.

-We've also had a lot of positive reviews from people with Asperger syndrome, Alzheimer's disease, and introverts who use our app every day.
+We’ve also had a lot of positive reviews from people with Asperger syndrome, Alzheimer’s disease, and introverts who use our app every day.

 ### What Monica isn’t